bibbox/bibbox-documentation/docs/index.md

 * Install dnsmasq:<br>
 `sudo apt-get install dnsmasq`
 * Configure dnsmasq:<br>
-First of all lets backup the default condifuration file dnsmasq creates.
+First of all lets backup the default condifuration file dnsmasq creates.<br>
-`sudo cp /etc/dnsmasq.conf /etc/dnsmasq.conf.orig`
+`sudo cp /etc/dnsmasq.conf /etc/dnsmasq.conf.orig`<br>
-Next we have to create a config file for dnsmasq
+Next we have to create a config file for dnsmasq:<br>
-`sudo nano /etc/dnsmasq.conf`
+`sudo nano /etc/dnsmasq.conf`<br>
 If you for example choose bibbox.local.test as the domainname the contents of this file will look like:<br>
 ```
 listen-address=127.0.0.1<br>